gideonshaked/eecs398-final-project-power-outages/index.md

 - `cause.category.detail`
 - `poppct_urban`
 - `anomaly.level`
-  - Note: this feature is technically ordinal, but treating it as such made the MSE increase massively so it was encoded as nominal.
+  - Note: this feature is technically ordinal, but treating it as such made the RMSE increase massively so we encoded it as nominal.
+This likely happened because ordinal encoding imposes a linear order on the categories (e.g., low < medium < high), which assumes that the effect of moving from one level to the next is consistent and meaningful in magnitude.
+However, in practice, the relationship between anomaly level and outage duration may be nonlinear or inconsistent.
+For example, moving from medium to high may have a much larger or smaller impact than from low to medium.
+Treating the feature as nominal using one-hot encoding allowed the model to learn separate effects for each level without imposing an artificial structure, resulting in better performance.

 #### Target Variable